India looking at creating rocket force: CDS Gen Rawat | Law-Order

 ''Only time will tell what happens.
 Let us wait and watch.
 We do not know what is likely to happen in the future in Afghanistan.
 There could be still more turmoil and more changes which cannot be anticipated now,'' he said.

+Speaking on the occasion, former defence secretary NN Vohra called for allowing declassification of Henderson Brookes Report on the 1962 war with China.

-Talking about overall geopolitical developments, Gen Rawat said China is becoming more and more aggressive.
+Talking about overall geopolitical developments, Gen Rawat said China's rise has happened faster than envisaged and that it is becoming more and more aggressive.

 ''We share a land border with them.
 Therefore, I think it is time for us to start looking at our strategies as how we are going to deal with two borders having aggressive neighbours, Pakistan on the western front and China on the north,'' he said.